k-b-e-m/SWEA/1. TDD/Concepts - TDD.md

 ## Structured Programming Process

 The principles of the TDD process enables the programmer to use a set of options when writing the code.
 For an Example the "Fake it", "Triangulation" and so on.
 This ensures that the programmer can discuss choose and apply these options and doesn't have to go with the "gut feeling" of how to proceed.
+# Values of TDD
+## Keep Focus
+- Make on thing only, at a time!
+## Take small steps
+- Makes it easy to backtrack.
+## Speed
+- Being faster to produce good code, that fits the requirements, in the long run.
+## Simplicity
+- Make the simplest code that solves the problem.